310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 I’ve always dreamed of such a future for him.

-...Even though I should’ve been well aware of how cruel reality truly is.
+…Even though I should’ve been well aware of how cruel reality truly is.

 {% endbubble %}
 {% bubble Midori serious %}